Why David Lee Roth Originally Did Las Vegas About 15 Years Too Soon

 This descent into a punchline didn’t last long; David Lee Roth was finished with the revue show in Vegas by early 1996.
 Still, though his diamond status was no doubt tarnished, Roth found himself in the spotlight once again when he briefly returned to Van Halen that September – recording two new songs for the band’s first best-of collection.
 He claimed later that a perceived reunion was nothing more than a publicity stunt orchestrated by Eddie Van Halen.

 A re-energized Roth put out a best-selling autobiography, one of his best rock albums (1998's DLR Band) and even did the unthinkable with a summer tour alongside Sammy Hagar.
-Meanwhile, Van Halen floundered, first with the ill-advised and ill-fitting addition of singer No. 3 in Gary Cherone and then in years of inactivity punctuated by Eddie Van Halen’s increasingly erratic behavior.
+Meanwhile, Van Halen floundered, first with the ill-advised and ill-fitting addition of singer No. 3 in Gary Cherone and then with years of inactivity.

 The Best Song on Every Van Halen Album